-Independent Testing Laboratory means a laboratory that is licensed or registered by the Commission and is:
+Independent Testing Laboratory (ITL) means a laboratory that is licensed or registered by the Commission and is:

-- (a) Currently and validly licensed by the Commission; - (b) Accredited to ISO 17025:2017 or the International Organization for Standardization 17025 by a third-party accrediting body that is a signatory to the International Laboratory Accreditation Accrediting Cooperation mutual recognition arrangement or that is otherwise approved by the Commission; - (c) Independent financially from any MTC Marijuana Establishment or Licensee; and

-(d) Qualified to test Marijuana and Marijuana Products, including MIPs, in compliance with M.G.L. c.
+- a) Currently and validly licensed by the Commission; - b) Accredited to ISO 17025:2017 or the International Organization for Standardization 17025 by a third-party accrediting body that is a signatory to the International Laboratory Accreditation Accrediting Cooperation mutual recognition arrangement or that is otherwise approved by the Commission; - c) Independent financially from any MTC Marijuana Establishment or Licensee; and - d) Qualified to test Marijuana and Marijuana Products, including MIPs, in compliance with M.G.L. c.
 94C, § 34; M.G.L c.
-94G, § 15; 935 CMR 500.000; and 935 CMR 501.000: Medical Use of Marijuana; and Commission protocol(s).
+94G, § 15; 935 CMR 500.000: Adult Use of Marijuana; and 935 CMR 501.000: Medical Use of Marijuana; and Commission protocol(s).

-Licensee means a person or entity on the application and licensed by the Commission to operate a Marijuana Establishment or Independent Testing Laboratory under St. 2016, c.
+Licensee means a person or entity on the application and licensed by the Commission to operate a Marijuana Establishment, Marijuana Treatment Center or ITL under St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
-94G, and 935 CMR 500.000.
-Any person or entity that solely provides initial capital to establish or operate the establishment and to whom, in return for the initial capital, requires only repayment of the loan and does not have any ownership or direct or indirect authority to control the Marijuana Establishment or Independent Testing Laboratory, will not be a Licensee.
+94G, 935 CMR 500.000: Adult Use of Marijuana and 935 CMR 501.000: Medical Use of Marijuana.
+Any person or entity that solely provides initial capital to establish or operate the establishment and to whom, in return for the initial capital, requires only repayment of the loan and does not have any ownership or direct or indirect authority to control the Marijuana Establishment or ITL, will not be a Licensee.
 For the purposes of this Guidance Document, Licensee will be referred to as Marijuana Establishments, Marijuana Treatment Centers and Colocated Marijuana Operations collectively.